-- The dnssec-policy statement in the named configuration file describes all aspects of the DNSSEC policy, including the signing. - The dnssec-policy statement requires to zone to use dynamic DNS, or that inline-signing is enabled.
+- The dnssec-policy statement in the named configuration file describes all aspects of the DNSSEC policy, including the signing. - When using dnssec-policy, there is no need to set the auto-dnssec and inline-signing options for a zone.
+The zone's policy statement implicitly does this.